bortox/bortox.github.io/content/article/jekyll-blog-webp-avif-images.en.md

 This is the build file that works for the setup just shown, just create a token with permission to write to the repos (write to the _gh-pages_ branch) and add the imagemagick and libvips installation to the pre_build_commands.

-## Speed up build time by removing converted images from .gitignore
+## Speed up local build time by removing converted images from .gitignore

 {{< badge >}}
 This does not work with GitHub pages